Skip to main content

 Grades

 Proctor grades are based on attending your scheduled times and assisting as requested.
 We want you to be involved, so it's important that you be present.
-If you can't make a class or Open Lab shift, it's your responsibility to notify the instructor.
-For more details, check out the CS490 syllabus.
+If you can't make an Open Lab shift, it's your responsibility to notify the coordinator.
+For more details, check out the CSEE 490 syllabus.

 How do I register?